 The NWS includes all three features.
 The NWS was designed to support research to assess population-level wellbeing, broadly defined (physical health, mental health, psychosocial wellbeing, social relationships, employment quality, financial wellbeing) and identify how wellbeing varies by demographic group and geography.
-Given that the 2021 NWS was administered within the first year of the COVID-19 pandemic, the survey also includes a module to assess respondents experiences during the pandemic.
+Given that the 2022 NWS was administered in the aftermath of the COVID-19 pandemic, the survey also includes a module to assess respondents experiences during - as well as impacts/consequences of - the pandemic on their lives.